temenostech/temenos-platform-documentation/docfx_project/index.md

 ## **What is the “Extend” service module of the Temenos Continuous Deployment?**

 The Extend module of the Temenos Continuous Deployment is used by the ‘change the bank’ teams for self-service management of Environments and provides access to the tools for enhancing Temenos solutions.
-The TCD portal enables authorised users to provision Environments from a list of Templates.
+The portal enables authorised users to provision Environments from a list of Templates.
 These Environments are for non-production use during development, test, integration, implementation phases.

 ## **Features**